yoheitaonishi/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1. I converted the images to grayscale

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+2. I blur images
+3. I apply images to canny transfer
+4, masked images
+5. I output images with hough lines

 If you'd like to include images to show how the pipeline works, here is how to include an image: